Physician Assistant Education Preference Factors

 - Nebraska residency.
 (Over half of each entering class consists of Nebraska residents.)

-Note: The PA program participates in two early admission programs: RHOP and NU PATHS.
-Up to seven (7) positions in each entering class are reserved for applicants to these programs.
+Note: The PA program participates in RHOP, an early admission program.
+Up to seven (7) positions in each entering class are reserved for applicants to this programs.

 - About the Profession